Welcome from Greenville, SC!

 Personal Prayer ministry is available after the meal.

-Religious books and CD’s may be available at the meal.
+Religious books and CD’s may be purchased at the meal, cash or checks only please.

 Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children not be in attendance.

-Reserve your ticket by mailing registration form below and check payable to Magnificat-Greenville.
+Reserve your ticket by mailing registration form below and check payable to Magnificat-Greenville postmarked by October 21st.
 For reservations or questions, call Lucille at 864-967-7463.

 To purchase your ticket: